-If you have any questions, you may contact the help line at 1-833-531-2194.
-Help line representatives are available to assist you with questions for 90 days from the date of this letter, between the hours of 8:00 a.m. and 8:00 p.m.
-Eastern Time, Monday through Friday, excluding holidays.
-If you call the help line, be prepared to supply the fraud specialist with your unique code listed above.
+We recognize that you may have questions not addressed in this letter.
+Representatives are available for 90 days from the date of this letter, to assist you with questions regarding this incident, between the hours of 8:00 a.m. to 8:00 p.m.
+EST, Monday through Friday, excluding holidays.
+Please call the help line at 1-833-415-2590 and supply the specialist with your unique code listed above.